Can Scoliosis be Reversed?

 What Causes Scoliosis?

 The cause of scoliosis has been researched, and there has been little consensus regarding its origin.
-However, the studies have shown that a scoliosis is more likely to occur in young adolescent females.
+However, the studies have shown that scoliosis is more likely to occur in young adolescent females.
 Many times a small bend in the spine begins with the simple misalignment of single vertebrae.
-Overtime, the body begins to compensate for this abnormality and “S” and “C” shaped curves of the spine develop.
-Often parents and children first notice the presence of a scoliosis due to the un-evening of the shoulders and pelvis.
-Unlike other spinal conditions, a scoliosis cannot be reversed by changes in posture.
+Over time, the body begins to compensate for this abnormality and “S” and “C” shaped curves of the spine develop.
+Often parents and children first notice the presence of scoliosis due to the un-evening of the shoulders and pelvis.
+Unlike other spinal conditions, scoliosis cannot be reversed by changes in posture.

 While many cases of scoliosis effect the younger population, it is important to realize that the condition can also develop in older adults.
 As people age, degenerative disorders such as osteoporosis cause the bones in the spine to lose their normal shape.
 As a result, the body begins to compensate by producing lateral curves in the spine to ensure that the head remains level.
 In such cases, if the cause of the bending is not addressed, severe consequences including heart and lung problems may develop.